MischaU8/yumyum/unsorted/boolean-operations_1jwcrdSKelk.md

 Uploaded: 2023-04-16

 yum yum Floyd here with a quick look at
-Boolean operations and plasticity start by activating the Boolean tool by clicking on the Boolean icon in the lower left corner of the UI or by
+Boolean operations in Plasticity start by activating the Boolean tool by clicking on the Boolean icon in the lower left corner of the UI or by